 The vacuum gauge indicates the current vacuum level in the lifter's vacuum system.
-The green range indicates vacuum levels sufficient for lifting the maximum load weight, whereas the red range indicates vacuum levels that are not sufficient for lifting the maximum load weight.
+The green range indicates vacuum levels sufficient for lifting the maximum load weight (with all pads installed and connected to the vacuum system), whereas the red range indicates vacuum levels that are not sufficient for lifting the maximum load weight.
 The gauge needle should show a sudden surge in vacuum as the vacuum pads seal against the load.
 If it takes more than 5 seconds for the vacuum level to reach 5" Hg [-17 kPa], press on any pad that has not yet sealed.